ubuntu/yaru/CONTRIBUTING.md

 update-alternatives --install /usr/share/gnome-shell/theme/gdm3.css gdm3.css /usr/local/share/gnome-shell/theme/Communitheme/gnome-shell.css 15
 ```

+If you reboot, select the Communitheme session in GDM and you should be all right.

+### More granular changes

 Now everything should be in place.
 Select the GTK and sound theme via:
 ```bash
 gsettings set org.gnome.desktop.interface gtk-theme Communitheme gsettings set org.gnome.desktop.sound theme-name communitheme
 ```

-To select the GNOME Shell theme, you should try using the snap session after installing the snap in 18.04.

 The GTK2 and GTK3 files go into `/usr/local/share/themes/Communitheme`.
 The shell files go into `/usr/local/share/gnome-shell/theme/Communitheme`.
 You can edit the `gtk.css` and `gnome-shell.css` files in those folders directly for testing, or you can edit the SCSS files inside the folder you cloned from GitHub.